Electrical Safety Certificate (EICR) Costs For Your Home

-EICR stands for ‘Electrical Installation Condition Report’.
-Some people also refer to it as an Electrical Safety Certificate or a Landlord Electrical Safety Certificate.
-Once you’ve had an electrical system check of your property by a qualified electrical inspector, your EICR is the proof that your home’s electrical wiring and other electrical elements have been properly assessed, with no hidden fees.
+EICR stands for ‘Electrical Installation Certificate Report’.
+Some people also refer to it as an Electrical Safety Certificate.
+Once you’ve had an electrical inspection of your property by a qualified electrical inspector, your EICR is the proof that your home’s electrical wiring and other electrical elements have been properly assessed, with no hidden fees.

-Your EICR report is a formal certificate that provides details of the safety and overall condition of the fixed electrical fittings and installations within a property, whether that’s your own home, a commercial unit or for a rental property.
+Your EICR report is a formal certificate that provides details of the safety and overall condition of the fixed electrical fittings and installations within a property, whether that’s your own home or for a landlord’s rental property.

 To be valid, your electrical safety report must be completed by an experienced, qualified and approved electrical inspector.
-When you have an electrical inspection and report completed by Hexo, we always provide you with an accurate estimate of what your EICR costs are before your inspection is carried out.
-That means you won’t be hit with any hidden charges when you hire us to deliver your electrical safety certificate.
+When you have an electrical inspection and report completed by HEXO Electrical Testing, we always provide you with an accurate estimate of what your EICR costs are before your inspection is carried out, with no hidden costs.

-Find out more about what to expect from electrical installation condition reports in our guide here.
+Find out more about what to expect in our guide to electrical installation condition reports.

-Once a date and time are agreed with you or your tenants we’ll arrange for one of our qualified, registered electrical inspectors to visit your property.
+Once you’ve made your appointment, and received your quote for what your EICR will cost, we’ll arrange for one of our qualified, registered electrical inspectors to visit your property.
 They will complete an in-depth inspection of all your electrical installations and wiring.

 Your EICR inspector will also check other electrical components, including checking your fuse board, testing socket outlets and switches and looking for damage to accessories.
-As part of their electrical safety checks, they will look at the following:
+As part of their checks they will look at:

 - Your fuse board

-- Power sockets, light fittings, electric fire alarms and other electrical appliances
+- Power sockets, lighting fixtures and other electrical appliances

-- They will look at the age of your electrical circuit board and wiring and identify any circuit hazards, overloaded outlets and electrical connections
+- They will look at the age of your circuits and wiring and identify any circuit hazards, overloaded outlets and electrical connections

 - Your inspector may also look at any past electrical issues and take these into account